dhairyashah1/BuLet/README.md

-# BuLet
+# BuLet: AN Ultra Low Energy Transmitter

-Code and artifacts for BuLet: An Ultra Low Energy Transmitter
+This repository contains the code and artifacts for **BuLet** which is developed as a part of CS5272: Embedded Software Design Course Project held at NUS.